intelligent-bee/Sino_BFmap/readme.md

 | Availability and Diversity                                     | `./availability_diversity_process` |
 | Residential Capacity Allocation and Infrastructure Occupation | `./inequal_allocation_process`   |

 ## Accessibility
-We calculated the travel time for residents in 109 Chinese cities from their homes to the nearest Healthcare, Educational, and Public Service building.
+The code for calculating the accessibility of healthcare, education, and public service resources
 * **To conduct the accessibility analysis, follow these steps:**

-1. Assign speeds to OSM road network and convert to raster
+1. Assign speeds to the OSM road network and convert to raster
     ```bash
     python access_process/1_OSM_process.py